simply-nicky/pyrost/docs/tutorials/1d_sim.rst

 Phase reconstruction
 --------------------
-In the end we want to look at a angular displacement profile of the X-ray beam and find the fit to the profile with a polynomial.
+In the end, we want to look at an angular displacement profile of the X-ray beam and find the fit to the profile with a polynomial.
 All of it could be done with :class:`pyrost.AberrationsFit` fitter object, which can be obtained with :func:`pyrost.STData.get_fit` method.
-We may parse the direct beam coordinate in pixels to center the scattering angles aroung the direction of the direct beam:
+We may parse the direct beam coordinate in pixels to center the scattering angles around the direction of the direct beam:

 .. code-block:: python

     >>> fit_obj = data.get_fit(axis=1, center=20)

-Moreover we would like to remove the first order polynomial term from the displacement profile with the :func:`pyrost.AberrationsFit.remove_linear_term`, since it characterizes the beam's defocus and is of no interest to us.
+Moreover, we would like to remove the first-order polynomial term from the displacement profile with the :func:`pyrost.AberrationsFit.remove_linear_term`, since it characterizes the beam defocus and is of no interest to us.
 After that, you can obtain the best fit to the displacement profile with :func:`pyrost.AberrationsFit.fit` and to the phase profile with :func:`pyrost.AberrationsFit.fit_phase`: